ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ## ➡️ ⬆️ ➡️ ⬅️ ➡️

+^ Explicitly invoke addToBackStack or add on transactions

 ^ Can mess up back stack if not implemented correctly

 ^ Invalid stack, unexpected behaviour on configuration change.

+---

+### (supportFragmentManager || childFragmentManager)?

+^ Fragments allow adding fragments inside fragments

+^ Used for nested view pagers inside fragments

+^ Former can leak context if used inside fragments

 ---